ARM-software/libddssec/readme.md

 - Ramdisk: 'ramdisk.img'
 - Filesystem: 'ubuntu.img'

-Please follow the steps from [how_to_get_fvp_binaries](@ref HowToGetFVPBinaries) for details on how to get the binaries necessary for the tests using FVP.
+Please follow the steps from [How to Get the FVP Binaries](doc/how_to_get_fvp_binaries.md) for details on how to get the binaries necessary for the tests using FVP.

 In order to build and test libddssec and its trusted application natively, the validation.py tool requires the target file system to have: